 You don’t have to fix them.

 See them and notice them but remember that you don’t have to fix them.
 None of us like feeling as though we’re a problem that needs fixing, which is how it can feel when people jump into problem-solving mode, even when it’s done with the most loving intent.
 Instead, listen with an open heart and an open mind and without judgement.
 Create opportunities for your teen, but express them incidentally and without expectation.
-Rather than, ‘You know if you exercised you’d probably feel better,’try, ‘I’m taking the dogs for a walk a little bit later.
-If you want to come, let me know.’
+Rather than, ‘You know if you exercised you’d probably feel better,’try, ‘I’m taking the dogs for a walk a little bit later if you want to come.’

 And finally …